oracc/oracc2/bin/bx/README.txt

 identical after they have been assigned B-IDs are merged by adding the B-ID to the ids field of the retained item:

- ids = { B000123, B001432 },
+ ids = { B000123 , B001432 },

 B-IDs are programmatically assigned in bx's BID mode by running bx -i [FILE].
-Only one file is processed at a time, without output to STDOUT or the destination named with the -o argument.
+Only one file is processed at a time, default output to STDOUT or the destination named with the -o argument; use -n for no output.

 In BID mode bx reads all of the Oracc system .bib files (/home/oracc/bib/00etc/*.bib) to determine the last used B-ID, then it